 You may be thinking, “Roasted root vegetables?
 Big whoop.
 I already know how to roast root vegetables.”
 And we’re quite confident that you do.
 We’re also confident that you haven’t had roots and tubers done this way.
 That is to say, chef Laurent Tourondel’s stunningly elegant way, which consists of an array of stunningly vegetables in assorted hues and shapes that are roasted, doused with sage-infused brown butter, and strewn with Spanish Marcona almonds.
-We’re willing to wager it’s almost as easy as your way, yet altogether incomparable alongside a weeknight roast chicken or a stunning holiday roast.
+We’re willing to wager it’s almost as easy as your way, and yet altogether incomparable alongside a weeknight roast chicken or a stunning holiday roast.

 If ease trumps elegance at your table and in your kitchen—hey, we’re not judging!—simply chop all the vegetables into approximately 2-inch chunks rather than slice them precisely as in the recipe.
-Then roast all the vegetables for the same amount of time, no need to roast some types longer than others.–Renee Schettler Rossi
+Then roast all the vegetables for the same amount of time—no need to roast some types longer than others.–Renee Schettler Rossi

 Wine Note: Serve this dish with a nutty Chardonnay that offers flavors of ripe apples, mango, and smoky oak, such as Chardonnay, “Connor Lee Vineyard,” Buty Winery, 2006, Columbia Valley, Washington.